wjrforcyber/TestABC/README.md

 </p>

 - `AigTest, SimulationAig` : Simulation on every condition of a 2 input AND gate.
 It shows a way isolated from `resub` to perform an exact simulation.
+- `AigTest, SimulationManualCompAig` : Showcase on analyzing simulation on same structure cases with manually changed complemented attributes.
 - `AigTest, Simulation6InputsAig` : Give a detailed analysis on a 6-input window from a case i10.aig.
 Show the exact simulation result in some internal nodes.
 Check this example to get a deep comprehension about the phases and node encoding process.
 The window is structured as below:
 <p align="center">
     <img src="./resources/images/SimulationCase.png" width="250"/>